 The key stage 2 datasets combine information from the following two data sources:

 - prior attainment records (key stage 1 results)

 - school census records

-Valid results for the national test figures are:
+Valid results are:

 - achieved the expected standard

 - special consideration

 - working below the standard of the test

 Some pupils are eligible for free school meals (FSM) if their parents receive a qualifying benefit.
 We refer to these children as ‘FSM-eligible’.
 FSM eligibility is used as an indicator of disadvantage.
 However, not all eligible parents apply for FSM and some families who do not reach the eligibility threshold may still be experiencing deprivation.

 We refer to pupils who are not eligible for FSM or where eligibility is unknown as ‘non-FSM’.